-The Swift Group undertakes considerable testing of our products in cold chambers to ensure they meeting the BS EN 1649 Grade 3 standard and are useable in cold temperatures.
-During this testing, the air flow on the blown air outlets (S3004 space heater and Combi Heaters) is defined and set by us.
-In some cases, customers may wish to alter this setup to achieve a different heating pattern (i.e. more hot air to the rear of the vehicle or vice-versa) and this can be achieved by altering the diverter flap (S3004 heater) or by placing restrictors in the blown air system (Combi units).
+The Swift Group undertakes considerable testing of our products in cold chambers to ensure they are usable in cold temperatures.
+During this testing, the air flow on the blown air outlets is defined and set by us.
+In some cases, customers may wish to alter this setup to achieve a different heating pattern (i.e. more hot air to the rear of the vehicle or vice-versa) and this can be achieved by placing restrictors in the blown air system.